NOAA-RDHPCS/noaa-rdhpcs.github.io/source/systems/cloud_user_guide.rst

 have a contrib dir so owners don't want to link home directory to their contrib directory.

-.. rubric:: What are “Compute” and “Batch” sections in a cluster definition?
+What are “Compute” and “Batch” sections in a cluster definition?**
-  :name: what-are-compute-and-batch-sections-in-a-cluster-definition

 The sections “Compute” and “Batch” are partitions.
 You may change the partition name at the name field to fit your